Learn TypeScript

 An assertion signature can be used in a function's return type to indicate the narrowed type of the parameter:

-function assertTypeName( paramName: WideTypeName): asserts paramName is NarrowTypeName { if (some_check) { throw new Error("Assert failed"); }}
+function assertTypeName( paramName: WideTypeName): asserts paramName is NarrowTypeName { if (some_check) { throw new Error("Assert failed"); }}asserts paramName is NarrowTypeName is the assertion signature in the above function.

 The type guard function carries out some checks on its parameter and throws an error if it isn't the type being asserted.
 If no errors are raised, then TypeScript will narrow the type to the one being asserted.